plblum/jivs/README.md

 Single Source of Truth — SSOT — is a popular buzzword, but is also a great pattern.
 Jivs can be the SSOT of your model in a form!
 > Using Jivs for SSOT is entirely optional.
 It just fits well in the role.

-Each input or property is represented by a "Value Host".
-That object knows the name, data type, and current value of your input, because that is needed for validation.
-It also knows how to parse input and format output.
-You can always expect it to have the latest input value and if it parsed correctly, the actual value that you may store in the model... so long as its valid, which the Value Host also knows.
+Each UI input or model property is represented by a "Value Host".
+That object knows the name, data type, and its current value, because that is needed for validation.
+It also knows how to parse text values and format output for error message tokens.
+You can always expect it to have the latest values and if it parsed correctly, the actual value that you may store in the model... so long as its valid, which the Value Host also knows.

 When you setup your form, why not configure Jivs to represent your entire model and assign all initial values into it?
 Get your initial form values from it.
 You already have to write code to report value changes from input into Jivs, keeping it up-to-date.
 When submitting, reassemble your model from its values.

-Jivs has a "Static Value Host" to retain any property not involved in the form, so you can completely represent the model.
 </details>

 ## How to install Jivs?